Hawkesbury and Nepean Wars: 1790–1791: Governor Phillip's military expeditions

 An irate Governor Phillip ordered Lieutenant Tench to gather his company of marines and lead an expedition against the Bidjigal in retaliation for Pemulwuy's attack on McIntyre.
 He ordered that two Bidjigal were to be captured and ten killed; these ten were then to be beheaded and the heads returned to the settlement.
 Tench swiftly suggested an alternative and less bloodthirsty plan, that six Bidjigal be captured and brought to Sydney Cove but that none be killed out of hand.

 Tench's proposal was accepted, and the expedition set out on 14 December in search of Pemulwuy and the Bidjigal tribe.
 The expedition was the largest military operation since the founding of the colony, comprising Tench, Lieutenants William Dawes and John Poulden, and 46 marines.
 However, despite three days of searching there was no sign of the Bidjigal.
 On 17 December Tench ordered a return to Sydney Cove to gather supplies.
 A second expedition set out in the late afternoon of 22 December, comprising Tench and 39 marines.
 Tench unwisely decided to march at night in the hope of surprising the Bidjigal in their camp, and at sunset his company forded the Cooks River and continued south towards Wolli Creek.

 The waterway was reached at 2:15 am but the majority of marines seeking to cross it became stuck in mud along its banks.
 Tench himself was trapped waist-deep in the mud and had to be pulled to land on the end of a tree branch.
 A stock-take of equipment subsequently showed around half of the company's muskets had become unserviceable from exposure to the mud and water.
 After a few hours rest on the riverbank Tench abandoned the expedition, and the bedraggled marines again made their way back to Sydney Cove.
 The expeditions having failed, it was decided to instead avenge McIntyre by strictly punishing any Aboriginal considered to have transgressed against the settlement's laws.
-In late December a marine detachment opened fire on two Aborigines who were seen removing potatoes from a settlement garden.
+In late December a marine detachment opened fire on two Aboriginals who were seen removing potatoes from a settlement garden.
 One, named Bangai, was wounded and later found dead.